flyntwp/flynt/docs/getting-started/component-assets.md

 });
 ```

-We have now successfully copied and enqueued Slick.
+Great!
 All that is left is to initialize the plugin in our component script.
 To finish up, open `Components/ImageSlider/script.js` and replace the contents with the following:

 ```js
 import 'file-loader?name=vendor/slick.js!slick-carousel'